Hungpai/automl-fall-school-21-international-team/README.md

 # automl-fall-school-21-international-team

-To run the notebook, we used Google Collab
+To run the notebook, we used Google Colab